 - In the top navigation bar, select the region where your cluster resides.

 - In the left-side navigation pane, click Elasticsearch Clusters.
 On the page that appears, find the target cluster and click its ID in the Cluster ID/Name column.

 - In the upper-right corner of the Basic Information page, click Restart.

 - In the Restart dialog box, specify the required parameters.

 Notice In most cases, if the load of a cluster is not high and indexes have replica shards, the cluster can still provide services during a restart.
 In some cases, however, access timeouts may occur during a restart.
 For example, a number of clusters are forced to restart at the same time, the cluster is heavily loaded and is not accessible, indexes do not have replica shards, or large amounts of data is written and queried.
 In these cases, we recommend that you design a retry mechanism on the client before you restart the cluster.

 Parameter Description Object Cluster and Node are supported.

-not affect the service of your cluster but is time-consuming.
+the service of your cluster but is time-consuming.

-- During the restart, the CPU utilization and memory usage of the nodes in your Elasticsearch cluster will increase sharply.
+- During the restart, the CPU utilization and memory usage of the nodes in your Elasticsearch cluster increase sharply.
 This may affect the stability of your services for a short period of time.

-Force Restart mode to restart the cluster.
+you can use only this mode to restart the cluster.